google/pprof/doc/developer/profile.proto.md

 Labels can be string-based or numeric.
 They are represented by the Label message, with a key identifying the label and either a string or numeric value.
-For numeric labels, by convention the key represents the measurement unit of the numeric value.
-So for the previous example, the samples would have labels {“bytes”, 2097152} and {“bytes”, 4194304}.
+For numeric labels, the measurement unit can be specified in the profile If no unit is specified, is specified and the key is "request" or "alignment", then the units are assumed to be "bytes".
+Otherwise the key will be used as the measurement unit of the numeric value.
+All tags with the same key should be associated with the same unit.

 ## Keep and drop expressions